jccuevas/cpp-docs.es-es/docs/parallel/concrt/reference/target-block-class.md

 ### <a name="parameters"></a>Parámetros
  `_PMessage`
- Un puntero al mensaje que se envían.
+ Un puntero al mensaje que se va a enviar.

 ##  <a name="decline_incoming_messages"></a>decline_incoming_messages